1. Home

 First-time buyer mortgages

-While most mortgages aren't specific to first-time buyers, many home ownership schemes (to help you get on the property ladder) are dependent on you being classed as a first-time buyer.
+Most mortgages aren't specific to first-time buyers, but there are some home ownership schemes available to help you to get on the property ladder.

-• Saving a big enough deposit - you usually need at least 5% of the property price.
+• Save a big enough deposit - you usually need at least 5% of the property price.
 You can use our mortgage repayment calculator to find out how much you can borrow.

-• Applying for a mortgage in principle (MIP) - also known as an agreement or decision in principle.
+• Apply for a mortgage in principle (MIP) - also known as an agreement or decision in principle.
 You usually need this before you start house-hunting so you can get an idea of what kind of houses you can afford.
+You can get a MIP from a broker like Mojo Mortgages, a bank, or a lender.

-• Making a formal mortgage application - If you talk to our broker partner, Mojo Mortgages, they can apply for your mortgage when you're ready.
-They can also help you find the best first-time buyer mortgage for your circumstances.
+• Make a formal mortgage application - Once you've found a house you're happy with, you need to make a formal application.
+If you talk to our partner, Mojo, they can take the hassle out and apply for the mortgage on your behalf.
+They'll also help you find the best first-time buyer mortgage for your circumstances.

-How much deposit do first-time buyers need for a mortgage?
+How much deposit do I need as a first-time buyer?

 To get a mortgage for your first home, you usually need a deposit of at least 5% of the property value or price (whichever is lower).

-The table below shows how much money you need to save to make up different deposit percentages for a £200,000 property.
+The table shows how much deposit you'd need to save on a £200,000 property.

 Deposit percentage Deposit amount